getify/You-Dont-Know-JS/scope-closures/ch3.md

 ## Backing Out

-When a function (of any form) is declared, a new scope is created.
+When a function (declaration or expression) is defined, a new scope is created.
 The positioning of scopes inside each other creates a natural scope hierarchy throughout the program, called the scope chain.
 The scope chain controls variable access.

-Each new scope offers a clean slate, holding its own set of variables.
-When a variable name is repeated at different levels of the scope chain, shadowing occurs, which limits variable access.
+Each new scope offers a clean slate, a space to hold its own set of variables.
+When a variable name is repeated at different levels of the scope chain, shadowing occurs, which prevents access to the outer variable from that point inward.

-As we step back out from these nested details, our focus in the next chapter shifts to the first scope all JS programs contend with: the global scope.
+As we begin to step back out from these deeper details, the next chapter shifts focus to the first scope all JS programs contain: the global scope.